Leon-Sander/Local-Multimodal-AI-Chat/README.md

 4. **Setting Up Local Models**: Download the models you want to implement.
 [Here](https://huggingface.co/mys/ggml_llava-v1.5-7b/tree/main) is the llava model I used for image chat (ggml-model-q5_k.gguf and mmproj-model-f16.gguf).
 And the [quantized mistral model](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) from TheBloke (mistral-7b-instruct-v0.1.Q5_K_M.gguf).

-5. **Customize config file**: Check the config file and change accordingly to the models you downloaded.
+5. **Customize config file**: Check the config file and change model paths accordingly for the models you downloaded.

 6. **Optional - Change Profile Pictures**: Place your user_image.pnd and/or bot_image.png inside the chat_icons folder.